ryancirish/limeance/README.md

 If you have specific topics you think we should research please let me know at any time and we can dedicate a branch or series of commits to the subject at hand.

+[Something](https://www.youtube.com/watch?v=ARrNYyJEnFI&t=3353s) to sink your teeth into as we get started (I will be annotating this first most likely and run through the series
 ## Roadmap

 Finance